-Daily Mail's Brexit 'Legs' headline a sexist throwback, internet howls
+Daily Mail's 'Legsit' headline slammed for sexism

 "Ignoring an actual story in an attempt to demean & humiliate successful women..dated, unimaginative & so, so boring," tweeted a user identified as Chloe Wood.

-It was noted in media reports that the paper's Scottish edition will use a different headline: "Oh so frosty!
+The paper's Scottish edition used a different headline: "Oh so frosty!
 Secrets of Nicola and PM's talk-in."

 Brexit meeting